 - the injury is not determined by a physician to have resulted in a disability;

 - the injury is not related to the employment;

 - the disability is a pre-existing condition and not aggravated or exacerbated by the employment;

 - the injured worker is not covered by the Workers’ Compensation insurance, i.e. an independent contractor;

 - the delayed, inaccurate or incomplete filing of documents and other administrative problems associated with the claim.

 What to Do If Your Workers’ Compensation Claim Is Denied

 If your claim is denied, you have no choice but to proceed with litigation.
 You must file a Claim Petition for Workers’ Compensation benefits in court.
 Again, time limits for a Claim Petition strictly apply.
 You need to move quickly and you don’t want to proceed on your own.
-The attorneys at Pearson Koutcher Law, have represented countless injured workers in Philadelphia and the surrounding Pennsylvania and Delaware areas, fighting for their rights to benefits under the Workers’ Compensation laws.
+The attorneys at Pearson Koutcher Law have represented countless injured workers in Philadelphia and the surrounding Pennsylvania areas, fighting for their rights to benefits under the Workers’ Compensation laws.
 We work hard to prove that our clients suffered workplace injuries or illnesses and are entitled to medical benefits, wage loss compensation, and specific loss benefits.